YEMEN – SOCOTRA

 Socotra Adventure Tours can carry all the camping equipment and cooking gear or you can opt for any one of the several campsites like Dihamri and Homhil.

-Hiking: The Scant, Tinnera, Firmihin, Dersmotin regions, are the most popular destinations for trekkers.
+Hiking: The Scant, Tinnera, Firmihin, and Dersmotin regions, are the most popular destinations for trekkers.
 Hiking is for everyone even for those who are less athletic.
 However, for more difficult and high-altitude trails, it is recommended to be accompanied by a local guide.

 Camelback ride: It is an opportunity to get to know and enjoy the spectacular scenery and relax in the rhythm of ancient times.
 This is more of a less active adventure.
-The camelback rides provide a more relaxing ride over plateaus and colorful panoramas and mountains.
+The camelback rides provide a more relaxing ride over plateaus and colourful panoramas and mountains.

 Surf: Socotra has excellent conditions for surfing.
 The best time to come for this activity is during the monsoon season from June up to late August.
 In July the wind speed can reach up to 60 mph and you have to be aware of such conditions.
 Since the winds can be very rough it is recommended that only experienced surfers participate.